CBC 1.22 | Parts of the body and dealing with illnesses in Chinese

 • 中 zhōng means middle.
 As you can see, it is a rectangle with a line down the middle, so it is super easy to remember!

 • 国 guó means country.
 It is a compound character made up of 囗 wéi, a radical indicating enclosure and 玉 yù, a component which represents the Emperor.
-Therefore, this character represents country or nation, defined by an enclosed area which is ruled or governed.
+Therefore, this character represents a country or nation, defined by an enclosed area which is ruled or governed.
 Pretty cool right?
 For historical reasons, China is known as 中国 Zhōngguó, the middle kingdom.
 Most country names contain the character 国 guó e.g. 英国 Yīngguó (United Kingdom), 法国Făguó (France), 美国 Mĕiguó (United States of America).

 • 人 rén means people.
 Thus, 中国人Zhōngguórén means Chinese person.

-In English, you can’t say “I am a middle country person”.
-You must use a completely new word, “Chinese”, to express the concept.
-Chinese is great for minimising the new words you have to learn!
+In English, you can’t say I am a middle country person.
+You must use a completely new word, Chinese, to express the concept.

 Pronunciation panic

-So much for characters.
-Let’s now consider one of the other main concerns people have about learning Chinese.
-You may have heard that Chinese is a tonal language, and this can put a lot of people off.
-This just means that two words may have the same pronunciation, but they are said at a different pitch.
-These pitch patterns can take a while getting used to, but natives are often very patient and will mostly understand you even if you don’t get your tones quite right.
-Thankfully, Mandarin has only 4 tones, compared to several other Asian languages with many more – like Cantonese or Thai.
-Even compared to several European languages, Chinese actually has a lot less sound variation.
-Here are two lovely things about Chinese pronunciation:
+While tonal languages may seem intimidating at first, this feature actually simplifies communication over time.
+After all, these pitch patterns can take a while to get used to, but native speakers are often very patient and will mostly understand you even if you don’t get the tones quite right.
+Thankfully, Mandarin has only 4 tones, compared to several other Asian languages with many more, such as Cantonese or Thai.
+Compared to several European languages, Chinese has a lot less sound variation.

 Stress